Frequently Asked Questions

 - Are shuttle services available for transportation to and from the airport?

-Yes, to the Harrisburg airport and train/bus station and the Williamsport, Philadelphia airports during the fall and spring break and the beginning and end of semesters.
+Yes, to the Harrisburg airport and train/bus station and the Williamsport and Philadelphia airports during the fall and spring break and the beginning and end of semesters.
 JFK shuttles run at the beginning and end of each semester only.
 Reservations are required.
 See details and make reservations.